allegory-software/canvas-ui/README.md

 NOTE: This is in the works!
-Check out the [demo] to see how we're advancing.
+Check out the [demo] to see how we're progressing.

 [demo]: https://allegory.ro/sdk/canvas-ui/demo.html